 The mission of the Massachusetts General Hospital Institute for Neurodegenerative Disease (MIND) includes providing training for the next generation of neurodegenerative disease researchers in a dynamic and collaborative environment.
-MIND laboratories have a stimulating mix of undergraduate researchers, Ph.D. program graduate students, medical students, and postdoctoral researchers.
+MIND laboratories have a stimulating mix of undergraduate researchers, PhD program graduate students, medical students, and postdoctoral researchers.
 MIND also hires recent college graduates considering a career in science or medicine to work as laboratory technicians.
-Most of MIND’s senior researchers also hold appointments as Harvard Medical School faculty and at the Massachusetts General Hospital.
+Most of MIND’s senior researchers also hold appointments at Harvard Medical School and at Mass General.

 Training at MIND

 Students interested in pursuing doctoral studies can find more information about PhD programs through Harvard Medical School.

 Current undergraduates or doctoral students interested in undergraduate research opportunities or postdoctoral studies should contact MIND principal investigators directly.
 Learn more about our faculty.

 MIND periodically has openings in a range of positions.
 To find posted positions, search the Mass General Brigham job listings with the keyword "MIND."

 Collaborate With MIND

 MIND has ongoing research collaborations with industry and foundation partners.
 For more information, contact Partners Innovation.